 Throughout the early to mid 1600s the Pueblo Indian population in the valley fell as sickness and disease brought in by the Spanish spread in the cramped confines of the pueblos.
 Brutal treatment of the Indians by the Spaniards and repeated crop failures also caused the Indian population to fall.
 In the year 1680 the first American Revolution took place.
 Indians across the southwest revolted against the Spanish and drove them out of the area and south to and area near where El Paso Texas now lies.
 This was the first time a Major European power had been defeated and forced out of an American territory.
 For 12 years the Indians again enjoyed freedom.
 But the Spanish pushed north again and reoccupied the southwest in 1692, this time to stay.
 One of the Spanish land grants encompassed what is now Petroglyph National Monument.
 Spanish sheep herders tending flocks on the Atrisco Land Grant have also contributed many petroglyphs to the monument.
 They can be seen alongside the Indian petroglyphs throughout the monument.
 These include Christian crosses unlike the Indian's crosses encased in a box as well as what are believed to be animal brands and ornate letters.

-What do the petroglyphs mean?
+The Glyphs: What do the petroglyphs mean?
 This is the eternally unanswered questioned and the likelihood of a "Rosetta Stone" being found that would give meaning to the seemingly random drawings etched upon the face of a rock is beyond remote.
 The message is in the eye of the beholder today and any guess as to their meaning or reason for being created is as good as the next persons guess.
 It could be safely assumed that many of the images pertain to religious beliefs and ceremonies as well as important items from the people's surrounding environment such as various animals and plants.
 Their meaning could also be a product of placement in addition to subject matter.
 Is the image in an upright or different orientation?
 What direction does it face?
 Is it exposed to the sun or in perpetual shadows?
 Is it near a spring, a cave?
 What other petroglyphs are nearby?
 Is it near the worn surface of another boulder used to grind herbs, plants and minerals for healing ceremonies?
 We can only guess what the glyphs creators were thinking, trying to tell their gods or were trying to convey to those who would follow.

 The petroglyphs were made primarily by using a stone or two stones like a hammer and a chisel to gently peck off the patina on the boulder's surface and creating the image the artist desired to create.
 Images started being created like this around the year 1300 and is known as the "Rio Grande Style".
 This style of petroglyph etching continued to be used for about 380 years until near 1680.
 This timeframe coincided with the large increase in the population in the valley and the construction of the 40 nearby pueblos and the Pueblo Revolt that forced the Spanish invaders back towards Mexico.